 The UK consumer finance and payments landscape is a complex patchwork of different statutes, secondary legislation, and Financial Conduct Authority (FCA) rules and guidance.
 This means that it can be difficult to navigate, both for new entrants and for established players.

-Now that Brexit is on the horizon and the FCA's review of retained CCA provisions is in train, the industry is hopeful for simplification and modernisation of the regime over the coming years.
+Now that we have reached the end of the Brexit transitional period, the FCA's review of retained CCA provisions is in train and new rules on BNPL are imminent, the industry is hopeful for simplification and modernisation of the regime over the coming years.

 Legislative and regulatory framework

 Under the Financial Services and Markets Act 2000 (FSMA), an entity must be authorised by the FCA before it can carry out a regulated activity.2 The various regulated activities are contained in the FSMA (Regulated Activities Order) 2001 (RAO).

 Article 60B of the RAO sets out the regulated activities for regulated credit agreements.
 Broadly, a 'regulated credit agreement' is a credit agreement for any amount entered into with an individual, small partnership or unincorporated association.
 The meaning of 'credit' is itself defined in Article 60L of the RAO as including any cash loan and any other form of financial accommodation.3 This is extremely broad, potentially capturing any form of deferred payment arrangement.
 The activity is not limited to lending to 'consumers' and will capture lending for business purposes.